MicrosoftDocs/appcenter-docs/docs/migration/push/index.md

 ---

 # Push Migration Guide
 Microsoft recently [announced](https://devblogs.microsoft.com/appcenter/app-center-mbaas-retirement/) the retirement of Visual Studio App Center MBaaS offering.
 As an alternative to App Center Push (ACP), we recommend that you migrate to [Azure Notification Hubs](https://docs.microsoft.com/azure/notification-hubs/notification-hubs-push-notification-overview), which serves as the underlying foundational technology on which ACP was built.
-We understand the unique capabilities that App Center Push provides and with the upcoming retirement, we have 2 main goals in mind:
+We understand the unique capabilities that App Center Push provides and with the upcoming retirement, we have two main goals in mind:

-+ We are committed to continuing the developer experience that made App Center Push a compelling offering.
++ We're committed to continuing the developer experience that made App Center Push a compelling offering.
 + We want to help make this migration process from App Center Push to Azure Notification Hubs as seamless as possible.

-To help with these goals, we [announced a new preview release](https://go.microsoft.com/fwlink/?linkid=2128265) of the Notification Hubs Android SDK and created this migration guide to help you get started with the transition.
+To help with these goals, we [announced](https://go.microsoft.com/fwlink/?linkid=2128265) a new [preview release of the Notification Hubs Android SDK](https://go.microsoft.com/fwlink/?linkid=2128633) and created this migration guide to help you get started with the transition.

 ## Benefits of Azure Notification Hubs
-Azure Notification Hubs offers numerous benefits to mobile app developers:
+Azure Notification Hubs offers many benefits to mobile app developers:

 + App Center Push was designed for smaller applications, sending notifications to smaller target audiences of 1,000 devices or less.
-Azure Notification Hubs does not have such a limitation and is built to support huge application audiences, as well as sending notifications to millions of devices every day.
+Azure Notification Hubs doesn't have such a limitation and is built to support huge application audiences as well as sending notifications to millions of devices every day.
 + Azure Notification Hubs supports sending notifications to devices running different operating systems with a single API call while App Center Push required a separate API call for each target platform.
-+ With the Standard pricing plan, Azure Notification Hubs provides more detailed information about the status of a notification (including delivery success or failure with additional information available for failure).
++ With the Standard pricing plan, Azure Notification Hubs provides more detailed information about the status of a notification (including delivery success or failure, with additional information available for failure).
-+ Azure Notification Hubs is available in multiple regions, and enables customers to easily scale as well as design high availability into their application .
++ Azure Notification Hubs is available in multiple regions, enables customers to easily scale, and design high availability into their application.

-## Migration Steps
+## Migration steps
-In order to fully migrate your application(s) from using App Center Push to Azure Notification Hubs, you will need to complete the following steps:
+To fully migrate your application(s) from using App Center Push to Azure Notification Hubs, you'll need to complete the following steps:
-1. Create an Azure subscription (if you do not already have one).
+1. Create an Azure subscription (if you don't already have one).
 2. Create and configure a new Namespace and Notification Hub in Azure.
 3. Integrate the new Notification Hubs SDK into your app.
 4. Update your back-end to post notifications to Azure Notification Hubs.